astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/intimidation-talk.md

 ## Stuff Nick wants to talk about

+* Nick thinks that Emily at the warehouse party wanted to ask Melody out, and feels bad for ruining it
 * Intimidation is being afraid of what _might_ happen
   * People might be scared of not impressing you
 * The metaphor of the duet
   * Imagine another girl comes to you.
 She wants to sing a duet with someone very badly.
 But .... she's inexperienced.
   * She's afraid if she tries to do a duet with her chosen partner, they will be annoyed, or laugh.